zeller-dev/minimaz-cli/README.md

 ## 🚀 Features

-- 📁 Initialize projects from global templates
+* 📁 Initialize projects from global templates
-- 🧩 Save, list, and delete custom templates
+* 🧩 Save, list, and delete custom templates
-- 📝 Supports HTML, CSS, JS, and TypeScript (.ts → .js)
+* 📝 Supports HTML, CSS, JS, and TypeScript (.ts → .js)
-- 🧹 Minifies HTML, CSS, JS, and TS (compiled & minified)
+* 🧹 Minifies HTML, CSS, JS, and TS (compiled & minified)
-- ⚙️ Configurable with a `minimaz.config.json` file
+* ⚙️ Configurable with a `minimaz.config.json` file
-- ➕ Supports concatenation of additional scripts and styles
+* ➕ Supports concatenation of additional scripts and styles
-- 🪄 Optional path replacements for asset links
+* 🪄 Optional path replacements for asset links
-- 🪶 Lightweight and fast — ideal for small static or utility projects
+* 🪶 Lightweight and fast — ideal for small static or utility projects
-- 🔥 Usable with `minimaz` or alias `mz`
+* 🔥 Usable with `minimaz` or alias `mz`
+* 🆕 Display version with `minimaz version`

 ## 📦 Installation